You are here

 - Respect.
 Did the editor demonstrate respect for others throughout the process?

-Note: Not every project will fulfill all of these criteria.
+Note: Not every project will fulfill all of these criteria but every project will be judged fully on its individual merits.

 For more information, contact firstname.lastname@example.org.